-I am excited to announce my latest endeavor, a project that unites my interest in wilderness conservation and my love of adventure in a landscape that provides remarkable inspiration.
-In less than a week, I'll be heading to Montana for a month of painting on the American Prairie Reserve (APR), a conservation area in the Great Plains that has caught my attention.
-This organization is a unique voice in the field of conservation because of its creative method of merging previously-owned land into one encompassing open space.
-To do this, APR purchases land when it comes on the market and leases adjacent government parcels, then merges them to create a new wilderness.
-When it is complete, the reserve is expected to be three million acres, the largest wildlife refuge in the lower 48 states.
+Right now I am spending a month painting on the American Prairie Reserve, an organization in Montana's northern Great Plains that has caught my attention because of it's unique approach to land conservation .
+With a long-term goal of creating a 3.5 million acre wildlife refuge, the Prairie Reserve purchases land when it comes on the market and leases adjacent government parcels, then merges them to create a new wilderness.
+When it is complete, the reserve is expected to be the largest conservation area in the lower 48 states.

 As an artist who has spent the past six years studying the Hudson River School painters and the world they lived in, I am interested in how my work can investigate the subject of wilderness in the context of our time.
 We no longer have vast expanses of undeveloped land to claim for conservation, which makes the innovative vision of the American Prairie Reserve an inspiring model for our generation.
 Nature's power to reclaim the land calls to attention the impermanence of our human-built world and highlights our own vulnerability as a species.
 It is important to preserve these wild areas not only for biodiversity and the health of our planet, but for our own consciousness as a civilized people, a sentiment beautifully summed up in this quote: